plediii/dual-protocol/README.md

 A dual protocol *host* is a function which accepts dual protocol messages.
 Hosts are mounted on the domain using the `mount` method.

-In addition to the attributes associated with dual protocol messages, the `dual-protocol` object will automatically parse parameters declared in the destination address (prefixed with `:`), and provide these in the `ctxt.params` object.
+In addition to the attributes associated with dual protocol messages, the `dual-protocol` object will automatically parse parameters declared in the destination address (strings prefixed with `:`), and provide these in the `ctxt.params` object.
+Strings prefixed with `::` will match the *rest* of the address.

-For example the following host will record all messages it receives in a javascript list.
+For example the following host will record all messages it receives in a list.

 ```javascript
 var db = {};